AhmedEssam07/Solving-Sudoku-Puzzle-with-AI/README.md

 ### Exercise: Strategy 2 - Only Choice
 If there is only one box in a unit which would allow a certain digit, then that box must be assigned that digit.
 Time to code it!
-In the next quiz, finish the code for the function only_choice, which will take as input a puzzle in dictionary form.
+In this exercise, finish the code for the function only_choice, which will take as input a puzzle in dictionary form.
 The function will go through all the units, and if there is a unit with a digit that only fits in one possible box, it will assign that digit to that box.

 <img src="./images/only-choice-box-arrows.png" width="400" />